SyedHabib14/XFast-ALPR/ReadMe.md

 <br>

-> <br> **XFAST-ALPR** is an ultra-fast, production-grade ALPR system built for real-time, high-accuracy vehicle and license plate recognition.
+> **XFAST-ALPR** is an ultra-fast, production-grade ALPR system built for real-time, high-accuracy vehicle and license plate recognition.
 Featuring custom-designed detection and OCR models, it outpaces industry standards.
 RapidOCR and EasyOCR are included only for benchmarking—**the core engine is 100% custom and optimized for speed and accuracy**.
 <br>

 ---